jakeberg/resume/tech_lead_assessment.md

 ## Advanced Understanding

 ### Serverless Technologies
-**LillyDev SRE Responsibilities & IMS**
+**SRE Responsibilities & IMS**
 - Developed event-driven workflows using Lambda, SNS, and SQS to process and notify changes in SASS inventory states.
+Used SQS and SNS to trigger different Lambdas to update system data.
+Created "resource scanners" and "resource loaders" to distribute work accross the system.
-- Leveraged DynamoDB streams and Lambda triggers for near real-time processing of IMS updates.
+- Leveraged AWS Eventbridge and to trigger Lambdas for near processing of IMS updates.

 **Maestro - Study Orchestration**
 - Built AWS Lambda-based processing for integrating Temporal workflows with external data sources.